Hi-PACE/hipace/doc/source/run/parameters.rst

     the fields of that slice are calculated.

 * ``hipace.output_slice`` (`bool`) optional (default `0`)
-    Gives only a 2D slice output in the XZ-plane.
-The output is averaged over the two central grid points of the y-axis.
+    | Gives only a 2D slice output in the XZ-plane.
+The output is averaged over
+      the two central grid points of the y-axis.
-    **Note:** requires `hipace.slice_beam = 1`.
+    | **Note:** requires `hipace.slice_beam = 1`.

 * ``hipace.3d_on_host`` (`bool`) optional (default `0`)
-    Allocates the 3D arrays of the fields for I/O on the host, and not the device.
+    | Allocates the 3D arrays of the fields for I/O on the host, and not the device.
       This enables to run simulations, where the 3D array exceeds the GPU memory.
-    **Note:** requires `hipace.slice_beam = 1`.
+    | **Note:** requires `hipace.slice_beam = 1`.

 * ``hipace.beam_injection_cr`` (`integer`) optional (default `1`)
-    Using a temporary coarsed grid for beam particle injection for a fixed particle-per-cell beam.
+    | Using a temporary coarsed grid for beam particle injection for a fixed particle-per-cell beam.
       For very high-resolution simulations, where the number of grid points (`nx*ny*nz`) exceeds the maximum `int (~2e9)`, it enables beam particle injection, which would fail otherwise.
-E.g. for a simulation with `(2048*2048*2048)` grid points, `hipace.beam_injection_cr = 8` is required.
+As an example, a simulation with `(2048*2048*2048)` grid points requires
+    | `hipace.beam_injection_cr = 8`.

 Predictor-corrector loop parameters
 -----------------------------------